How to Cut Corners and Get Bounded Convex Curvature: Introduction

+The input of our problem is a \emph{curvilinear region} $\PP$.
+By this we mean that $\PP$ is a connected and compact set of points in the plane bounded by a finite number $n$ of line segments and circular arcs of arbitrary radii.
+This representation is quite common in the practical context of computer-aided manufacturing~\cite{Held2005biarc} and it also has the advantage that the output of our algorithm will anyway have this form if the input is a polygonal region (although the output may not be connected).

+We present an algorithm that in $O(n^2)$ time finds a subset $\round(\PP) \subseteq \PP$ of bounded convex curvature.
+We prove that the result $\round(\PP)$ contains any set $\QQ \subseteq\PP$ of bounded convex curvature, and hence $\round(\PP)$ is the unique maximum such subset.
+See Figure~\ref{compositionFig} (right) for an example.
+In the special case where $\PP$ is simply-connected, i.e., has no holes, we show how the algorithm can be implemented such that it takes $O(n\log n)$ time.
+Even in this case, the result $\round(\PP)$ may be disconnected.

-The boundary of $\QQ$ will be a curvilinear polygon consisting of $O(n)$ line segments and circular arcs.
-A very useful property of the boundary of $\QQ$ is that all concave arcs and vertices are also on the boundary of $\PP$.
+As we will see, the resulting region $\QQ=\round(\PP)$ will be a collection of curvilinear regions bounded by $O(n)$ line segments and circular arcs in total.
+The circular arcs in $\partial\QQ\setminus\partial\PP$ (the ``new'' part of the boundary of $\QQ$) all have unit radius and are convex with respect to $\QQ$.
+A very useful property of the boundary $\partial\QQ$ is that all concave arcs and concave vertices are also on the boundary of $\PP$.
 Indeed, it is easy to verify that if there is a concave arc or vertex on the boundary of $\QQ$ which is not on the boundary of $\PP$, then $\QQ$ is not maximal.

-A similar reasoning implies that if the boundary of $\PP$ is a simple curve, then so is the boundary of $\QQ$.
+We will now discuss some differences between the various notions of bounded curvature: \begin{itemize} \item The composition property does not hold for sets of bounded concave curvature because if $\QQ_1$ and $\QQ_2$ have bounded concave curvature, then sharp concave corners can appear in $\QQ_1\cup\QQ_2$.
+On the other hand, the intersection $\QQ_1\cap\QQ_2=(\QQ_1^c\cup\QQ_2^c)^c$ does have bounded concave curvature and may not have bounded convex curvature.

+\item As we will explain in more detail in Section~\ref{mathFound}, a crucial property is that if $\QQ$ is the (bounded) region enclosed by a simple closed curve $\partial\QQ$ and $\QQ$ has bounded convex curvature, then $\QQ$ contains a unit disk.
+A similar property does not hold for sets of bounded concave curvature --- any disk of radius less than $1$ is a counterexample.

+\item As stated above, it follows from the correctness of the algorithm described in this paper that any curvilinear region $\PP$ contains a unique maximal subset $\round(\PP)$ of bounded convex curvature.
+It does not hold in general that $\PP$ contains a unique maximal subset of bounded concave curvature (nor of bounded convex \emph{and} concave curvature).
+Instead, it holds that there is a unique minimal \emph{superset} of $\PP$ of bounded concave curvature, which we can express as $\round(\PP^c)^c$. \end{itemize}